 History of Fort Niagara

-The Castle Building of Old Fort Niagara was built in 1726 by the French.
-It was taken by the Americans, then the British and then the Americans one last time after the War of 1812.
+The Castle of Old Fort Niagara was built in 1726 by the French.
+Then taken by the Americans, then the British, and back to the Americans again after the War of 1812.

 America’s Oldest Legend

 The British had taken Fort Niagara by force in 1759.
 The story of the Headless Soldier was told as the French walked out.
-Then passed along to the Americans, told today by tour guides, and of course on the Ghost Walks.
+Then passed along to the Americans, told today by tour guides, and of course on the Ghost Walks of Niagara-on-the-Lake.

 A Fight – –